Osaka University develops stem cell spray to treat heart failure | The Japan Times

 “By conducting it simultaneously with coronary artery bypass surgery, it helps the recovery of heart functions,” Sawa said at a news conference.

-The team aims to check the safety and effectiveness of the treatment by holding a clinical trial at Osaka University Hospital and win approval for public health care coverage.
+The team aims to check the safety and effectiveness of the treatment by holding a clinical trial at Osaka University Hospital.
+It hopes to win approval for public health care coverage.

 The same team previously developed a separate treatment that involves transplanting “sheets” of heart muscle cells created by culturing other cells taken from the thighs.
 While the treatment is already in practice, it has not become popular as it requires a cell-processing facility.